Table of Contents

 In this blog post, we are going to look at the Four Golden Signals of building an observable system, and then see how Prometheus can help us in applying these rules.

-To get started, sign up for the MetricFire free trial, where you can try out our Prometheus alternative with almost no setup.
+To get started, sign up for the MetricFire free trial.
+You can try out our Prometheus alternative with almost no setup.

 Key Takeaways